morloc-project/morloc/docs/notes.md

 ## Conditionals

-Partitioning data is an important part of many workflows. `rat` needs a good method for expressing binary trees.
+Partitioning data is an important part of many workflows. `Loc` needs a good method for expressing binary trees.
 It isn't hard: `V1 ?
 V2 ?
 A, B, V3 ?
 C, D` etc works fine.
 The grammar is: